 Hi, I'm Neill Davis

-As one who lives in the city and actively participates in city-life, my lived experience is what informs my understanding of the urban environment and its processes.
-Often, my preferred mode of transportation is a bicycle, which provides a unique view of how public policy shapes our built environment.
-Whether cycling to school daily with my child, seeking services and amenities available in a community during a bike ride, or discerning how my community addresses sustainable growth, I enjoy researching and developing ways for policy to be more representative of how we live.
+Living in the city and actively participating in city-life, my lived experience is what informs my understanding of the urban environment and its processes.
+More often than not my preferred mode of transportation is a bicycle, which provides a unique view of how public policy shapes our social systems and built environment.
+Whether cycling to school daily with my child, going out for entertainment, or discerning how my community addresses sustainable growth, I enjoy researching and developing ways for policy to be more representative of how we live.

 Core Knowledge & Skillset